vikranthviki/Defilend/README.md

 ## Notes

-- Make sure to have enough test Ethereum or test tokens in your wallet to interact with the smart contract.
+- Ensure enough test Ethereum or test tokens in your wallet to interact with the smart contract.
 - Use the Ethereum wallet or MetaMask to interact with the smart contract functions.
+  Download all files in the same folder and run index.html for testing functionality.
+Don't forget to change  the address in the script.mjs